thuhcsi/interspeech2022-dependency-semantic-tts/index.md

 To present the generality of the proposed method, we train and evaluate on both DataBaker (Mandarin) and LJSpeech (English) datasets.
 Our proposed method is denoted as **BERT-Dep(RGGN)** and all the models are implemented based on phoneme-input Tacotron 2,  which are described in detail in the paper.
 The sentences are selected randomly from the test set and Internet, thus *some samples do not have the corresponding ground-truth speech.*
+Besides, translations of Chinese texts are given in parentheses following.

 #### For DataBaker (Mandarin)